salviati/gomics/README.md

 ## Requirements

 gtk3, gdk-pixbuf2, glib2.
-For compiling from source, go and go-bindata are also required.
+For compiling from source, go is also required.

 ## Installation
 Run `./make.sh`.